keikhcheung/keikhcheung.github.io/_blog/2019-09-05-modern-role-of-journalism-and-news-media.markdown

 \* \* \*

 Journalism is supposed to help us understand the world and to empower us to make better judgements.
 Its ultimate function is to engage people's conscience in action and to stimulate social improvements.
 The audience of today are turning doubtful of its authenticity and becoming bewildered amidst the concurrent intricacies.
-Journalists are, hence, in the most critical position ever to connect with the people, to converge crowds of different opinions on the round table, to objectively lay down all sides of the truth, and to supply the public with quality references, in the hope of steering the group towards resolution. &#9830;
+Journalists are, hence, in the most critical position ever to connect with the people, to converge crowds of different opinions on the round table, to objectively lay down all sides of the truth, and to supply the public with quality references, in the hope of steering the group towards resolution.&#9830;

 \* \* \*